-Other rollbacks are less severe but nonetheless significant.
-Removing credit transferability leads to 237,000 cumulative jobs lost and \$49 billion in GDP decline, disproportionately affecting smaller developers.
-The only provision with no measurable impact is the FEOC entity-level restriction, which targets project ownership rather than component sourcing.
-As an alternative, a hypothetical storage mandate for wind and solar was modeled, which projects 88,000 cumulative jobs lost and \$37 billion in losses, with minimal emissions impacts.
+Other provisions generate lesser, but nonetheless significant losses.
+Removing credit transferability leads to approximately 237,000 cumulative jobs lost and \$49 billion in GDP decline, disproportionately affecting smaller developers.
+The only provision with no measurable impact is an FEOC entity-level restriction, which targets project ownership rather than component sourcing.
+As a fifth alternative provision, a hypothetical storage mandate for wind and solar was modeled, which projects 88,000 cumulative jobs lost and \$37 billion in GDP losses, with minimal emissions impacts.